mviereck/x11docker/README.md

  - `--X11`: Second core X server: To switch between displays, press `[CTRL][ALT][F7] ...
 [F12]`.
 Essentially it is the same as switching between virtual consoles (tty1 to tty6) with `[CTRL][ALT][F1] ...
 [F6]`.
 To be able to use this option, you have to execute `dpkg-reconfigure x11-common` first and choose option `anybody`.
  - `--hostdisplay`: Sharing host display: This option is least secure and has least overhead.
 Instead of running a second X server, your host X server on display :0 is shared.
 Occuring rendering glitches can be fixed with insecure option `--ipc`.

+As default, connection to X server is done sharing the matching unix socket in `/tmp/.X11-unix`.
+Alternatively, connection over tcp is possible with developer option `--tcp` (except option `--hostdisplay`).

 #Hardware accelerated OpenGL rendering
 Software accelerated OpenGL is available in all provided X servers.
 The image needs an OpenGL implementation to profit from it.
 The easiest way to achieve this is to install package `mesa-utils` in your image.
 Some applications need package `x11-utils` to be installed in image, too.